 If you wish to seek Medicare rebates for allied health services, you will need to have a Referral form for chronic disease allied health (individual) services under Medicare signed by your GP.
 If there is any doubt about your eligibility, a staff member can contact Medicare Australia to confirm the number of allied health services already claimed by you during the calendar year.

-Medicare benefits are available for up to five (5) allied health services per eligible patient, per calendar year.
-These five allied health services can be made up of one type of service (eg five physiotherapy services) or a combination of different types of services (eg one dietitian and four podiatry services).
+Medicare benefits are available for up to 5 allied health services per eligible patient, per calendar year.
+These five allied health services can be made up of 2 type of services (eg five physiotherapy services) or a combination of different types of services (eg one dietitian and four podiatry services).

 The GP Mental Health Treatment Plans are for patients suffering from anxiety, stress or depression who would benefit from a structured approach to the management of their treatment needs.
 Many people suffer from stresses in their lives that significantly interfere with their thinking, behaviour, socialisation and emotions.